Entropic Inflation: Standard Inflaton

 Matter is modeled as a fluid with equation of state $p = \omega \rho$.
 For most models of inflation, the potential energy far outweighs the kinetic term and it approaches the case $\omega = -1$ (as it does for a cosmological constant, $\Lambda$).
 Discarding the matter and radiation terms which are negligible during inflation we can easily integrate the Friedmann-Lema\^{i}tre equation to find

 where $\Lambda \equiv 8 \pi G \rho_{I}$ and $H = \sqrt{ c^2 \Lambda / 3}$.

 Quantum mechanical fluctuations of the inflaton field are made real with an amplitude set by the expansion rate and by the equation of state.
-In the limit case one would anticipate a scale invariant spectrum of density perturbations.
-Often slow-roll inflation is preferred and its case is worked out in more precise detail to show the gradual slowing and thus slight tilt and the perturbations as functions of the derivatives of the inflaton potential.
+In the limiting de Sitter case one would anticipate a scale invariant spectrum of density perturbations.
+Slow-roll inflation is observationally preferred resulting in a slight tilt of the perturbations away from scale invariance as functions of the derivatives of the inflaton potential.

 With this background, we now propose a different viewpoint for inflation which provides new perspectives on the underlying physics.